 At this point, you’re probably wondering, What are the states with gross receipts tax?
 Glad you asked…

-Unlike some other types of taxes (e.g., sales tax), not every state requires businesses to pay GRT.
-In fact, only seven states impose it.
+Unlike some other types of taxes, not every state requires businesses to pay GRT.
+In fact, only nine states impose some kind of GRT.
 The states that levy gross receipts tax include:

 Again, gross receipts tax rates and rules can vary depending on the state.
 To get the scoop on what each of the states require, keep reading.